 Speaking of reviews, have you gone back through your negative reviews and customer feedback from last busy season?
 Were there any customer complaints or issues that kept popping up?
 Use this time to look at weak points in your service and company and think on how you can improve.
 This will help prevent some of that negative feedback from following you into the next season.

 Do you remember hearing your techs complain about warehouse setup and organization or flaws in procedures when getting ready for the day last busy season?
 Why not rethink things?
 Ask your techs how you can improve your space and procedures to make the start of the day easier and more productive – then make those changes.
-It may take some time and careful thought, but if it makes things run seamlessly, even on your busiest days, it’s well worth it!
+It may take some time (which you’ve got) and careful thought, but if it makes things run seamlessly, even on your busiest days, it’s well worth it.

 Remember, what you do when business slows down is just as essential to your business’ success as what you do during the busy season.
-Stay focused and make the most of this time – you’ll be glad you did!
+So don’t think of it as the “slow” season, think of it as the “grow” season – the time when you work on perfecting things so you can grow faster and be even better when those phones start ringing again.